getting-around

 What Shoes Should I Wear Walking in Malaga?

 Non-slip shoes are essential.
-Malaga's marble sidewalks are regularly washed and become very slippery, especially in the morning.
+Malaga's marble sidewalks are regularly washed and become very slippery, especially in the morning or after the processions.

 Wet marble streets in Malaga